 by Mike Ratliff

-One of the main contentions of the Emergents is that it is an arrogant thing to teach from the Bible as if it is absolute truth.
+One of the main contentions of all those who are in one or another are “liberal Christians” or “professing nominal Christians” is that it is an arrogant thing to teach from the Bible as if it is absolute truth.
 They say that the truly humble are those who confess to know nothing precisely, but only in a nebulous sort of way.
 This is primarily an attempt to appear humble to the world by seeking common ground with everyone, which is only possible if truth is held loosely so there is room for compromise.
 In the world’s eyes this does appear to be humble, but is this biblical humility?
-In my time off over the last several days I discussed this with several of those very close to me.
-In response to my reiteration of the Emergent position on truth and humility my daughter responded almost instantaneously with the following passage (the part in the bold, which is John 8:32).
+Here is what Jesus said.

-As he was saying these things, many believed in him.
-So Jesus said to the Jews who had believed in him, “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free.”
-(John 8:30-32 ESV)
+31 So Jesus was saying to those Jews who had believed Him, “If you continue in My word, then you are truly disciples of Mine; 32 and you will know the truth, and the truth will make you free.”
+John 8:30-32 (NASB)

 This is just one of countless other examples throughout the Bible that if we dig into them deeply we will see the consistent plan of God for the salvation of His people, how it will become manifest and what the result will be.
 This is God’s truth.
 To learn these things does not in any way put us into bondage.
 It does throw down the false teachings about what true humility is and shows us that to know God’s truth is actually a blessing that only those with the Holy Spirit and who have been cleansed through the washing of regeneration can know.
 Now, is it arrogant to proclaim this as God’s truth as part of the Gospel?
 What is true Biblical humility.
 John Calvin wrote, “It is evident that man never attains to a true self-knowledge until he has previously contemplated the face of God, and come down after such contemplation to look into himself.”1 True Biblical humility is honestly assessing ourselves in light of God’s holiness and our sinfulness.
 True, biblical, genuine humility is rooted in God’s holiness and our sinfulness.
 It has nothing to do with proclaiming God’s truth as the truth.